NickyFrs/hma-bds/README.md

 To run the project locally:
 1. Follow the link below to the project's Github repository page.
 2. Click on Code button.
-3. on the Clone popup choose the desire link to use (HTTPs, SSH, GitHub CLI) Copy the link provided.
+3. On the Clone popup choose the desire link to use (HTTPs, SSH, GitHub CLI) Copy the link provided.
 4. Enter git clone into the command line interface.
 5. Paste in the copied link and press enter.
 6. Or Open with GitHub Dsktop or Download the entire Repository in a .zip file.